 Visiting the Roman Colosseum: Know Before You Go

+What is the best way to experience and get closer to the historical Colosseum facts?
+Visiting it, obviously!
 The biggest holiday, the busiest summer season, the most tourist-crowded days are probably nothing compared to the excitement, the chattering, the noise at the time of the first shows, when the Colosseum, just built, stood in all its glory.
-Here are some things to know before visiting.
+Here are some things to know before visiting the Colosseum.

 1. The Colosseum ticket is valid for two days